Learning spaces

 • Gymnasium

-Outdoor facilities consist of a large communal playground, a rooftop area and a separate play area for Lower School students.
+Outdoor facilities consist of a large communal playground, a rooftop area and a separate play area for K1 to K3 students.

-The communal playground is used by primary and secondary students and consists of a playing field (150 square meters), sand pit, climbing equipment and a deck area with tables and chairs.
+The communal playground is used by both elementary and secondary students and consists of a playing field covered with high quality artificial turf, and an undercover and deck area with tables and chairs.
 During recess times students have access to a range of sporting equipment and developmentally appropriate learning experiences.
 Many of our sporting clubs and teams also use this area for their after school and weekend practices.

 The rooftop area is an open area available to all departments of the school.
 It is used for a wide range of activities including drama and music practice and sport as well as a general recreation space during recess times.

-The Lower School playground focuses on a wide range of developmentally appropriate outdoor experiences for children from three to six years old.
+The ECE playground, for K1 to K3 students, focuses on a wide range of developmentally appropriate outdoor experiences for children from three to six years old.
 This space is viewed as an extension of the indoor learning environment and is planned for as such.
 It includes experiences for gross and fine motor development as well as dramatic play and construction.

 To increase opportunities for students to participate in a variety of sporting activities, students also visit off-campus sporting facilities such as athletics stadiums, sports grounds and swimming pools.